cabforum/servercert/docs/BR.md

 **Certificate Revocation List**: A regularly updated time-stamped list of revoked Certificates that is created and digitally signed by the CA that issued the Certificates.

-**Certification Authority**: A certificate generation service (people, procedures, systems and technology) that is trusted by one or more entities to create, sign, revoke, and provide status information for public key certificates and is operated by a Trust Service Provider.
+**Certification Authority**: A certificate generation service (people, procedures, systems and technology) that is trusted by one or more entities to create, sign, revoke, and provide status information for public key certificates and is operated by a Trust Service Provider.[Comment: The term "CA" encompasses people, too.]

 **Certification Practice Statement**: One of several documents forming the governance framework in which Certificates are created, issued, managed, and used.